 Who we are

 Since 1990, World Cancer Research Fund (WCRF) has invested more than £100m in cancer prevention and survival research.
 And it’s all thanks to our amazing supporters!

 - The cornerstone of our research programme is the Continuous Update Project.
 It’s the world’s largest source of scientific research on cancer prevention and survival through diet, weight and physical activity.

 - We translate the results of our research into accurate, accessible, easy-to-understand information.

-- By funding research and delivering health information programmes – such as Eat well during cancer for cancer survivors, and Eat Move Learn for children and families – we empower people to make lifestyle choices that can prevent cancer.
+- By funding research and delivering health information programmes – such as Eat well during cancer for cancer survivors, and Eat Move Learn for children and families – we empower people to make healthier lifestyle choices.

 How we operate

 WCRF is registered with the Charity Commission in England and Wales (Registration Charity No. 1000739).
 Around 95 per cent of our funding comes from the UK public, with the remainder from business, trusts and foundations.